stefanpearson/codename_velociraptor/readme.md

         .leading(36);
     }

 An abstract heading hierarchy is beneficial as we can 'tag' type elements with a class from our 'type palette'.
 Alternatively, and preferably, we can use these abstract classes as mix-ins.
-We can use letters from the greek alphabet, alpha, beta, gamma, delta, epsilon, zeta, eta, theta, etc.
+[Learn the Greek alphabet](http://en.wikipedia.org/wiki/Greek_alphabet).

     @size_alpha: 42;
     @leading_alpha: 48;

     @size_beta: 32;
     @leading_beta: 36;

     @size_gamma: 24;
     @leading_gamma: 24;

     @size_delta: 18;
     @leading_deta: 21;

     @size_epsilon: 16;
     @leading_epsilon: 18;